bn-l/thsearch/README.md

 thsearch.exe <search term>
 ```

+Tip: Add it to your path and anytime you want to search your notes, etc, just open a termnial and type "thsearch seatchterm"

 ### Perfomance

 Starting from the top and going line by line, the program will stop searching a file the moment it finds a match.
 So the deeper the term is in the file, the longer the time spent.